-On April 20, 2010 the eyes of the world focused on an oil platform in the Gulf, approximately 50 miles off the Louisiana coast.
-The mobile drilling unit Deepwater Horizon, which was being used to drill an exploratory well for BP Exploration and Production, Inc. (BP), violently exploded, caught fire and eventually sank, tragically killing 11 workers.
-But that was only the beginning of the disaster.
+On April 20, 2010 the eyes of the world focused on an oil platform in the Gulf, approximately 50 miles off shore, floating in very deep water.
+The mobile drilling unit Deepwater Horizon, which was being used to drill an exploratory well for BP Exploration and Production, Inc. (BP), violently exploded, then caught fire, and eventually sank, tragically killing 11 workers.
+But that was only the beginning of the tragedy.
 Oil and other substances from the rig and the well head immediately began flowing unabated approximately one mile below the surface.
 Initial efforts to cap the well were unsuccessful, and for 87 days oil spewed unabated into the Gulf.
-Oil eventually covered a vast area of thousands of square miles, and carried by the tides and currents reached the coast, polluting beaches, bays, estuaries and marshes from the Florida panhandle to west of the Mississippi River delta.
+Oil eventually covered a vast area of thousands of square miles, and carried by the tides and currents reached the coast, polluting beaches, bays, estuaries and marshes from the Florida panhandle to west of the mouth of the Mississippi River.
 At the height of the spill, approximately 37% of the open water in the Gulf was closed to fishing.
 Before the well was finally capped, an estimated 5 million barrels (210 million gallons) escaped from the well over a period of approximately 3 months.
 In addition, approximately 771,000 gallons of dispersants were applied to the waters of the spill area, both on the surface and at the well head one mile below.
 It was an environmental disaster of unprecedented proportions.
 It also was a devastating blow to the resource-dependent economy of the region.

-While the extent of natural resources impacted by the Deepwater Horizon oil spill and response (collectively, "the Spill") is not yet fully evaluated, impacts were widespread and extensive.
-The full spectrum of the impacts from this spill, given its magnitude, duration, depth and complexity, will be difficult to determine.
-The trustees for the Spill, however, are working to assess every aspect of the injury, both to individual resources and lost recreational use of them, as well as the cumulative impacts of the Spill.
+While we do not yet know the extent of the natural resources that were impacted by the spill, we do know that the impacts were widespread and extensive and will take years to assess completely.
+The full spectrum of the impacts from this spill, given its magnitude, duration, depth and complexity, will be difficult to determine but the Trustees are working hard to assess every aspect of the injury, both to individual resources and lost recreational use of them, as well as the cumulative impacts of spill.
 Affected natural resources include ecologically, recreationally, and commercially important species and their habitats across a wide swath of the coastal areas of Alabama, Florida, Louisiana, Mississippi, and Texas, and a huge area of open water in the Gulf of Mexico.
-When injuries to migratory species such as birds, whales, tuna and turtles are considered, the impacts of the Spill could be felt across the United States and around the globe.
+When injuries to migratory species such as birds, whales, tuna and turtles are considered, the impacts of the spill could be felt across the United States and around the globe.